roberthadow/RepData_PeerAssessment1/PA1_template.md

 **Boundary conditions:**  288 intervals per day (data formatted hhmm).
 A step = 1/2 pace; 1000 paces for mile (2000 steps per mile).
 An observation must be a natural number &#x2115;<sup>0</sup>.
 Five miles per day would be be healthy.
 Twenty-six would be exceptional.
-There is no outlying data.
+There are no outlying data.

 ```r
 activity %>% group_by(date) %>% summarise(stepsum = sum(steps , na.rm = TRUE)) %>%